tldraw/tldraw/templates/vite/README.md

 The code in this template is available under the MIT license.

-Note that the `tldraw` library is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md) which does not allow their use for commercial purposes.
+The `tldraw` library is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md) which does not allow their use for commercial purposes.
 To purchase an alternative license for commercial use, contact [sales@tldraw.com](mailto:sales@tldraw.com).